Anna Manning Comfort: Connecticut

-Comfort was active from 1865 in advocacy of woman suffrage and of the advancement of woman in industrial and professional life and pursuits.
-In her pioneer practice, she not only appealed and protested but demonstrated and actualized the "woman’s rights movement".
-She also pioneered in abolition, peace, and dress reform.
+By 1865, Comfort was an active supporter of women's suffrage and of the advancement of woman in industrial and professional careers.
+She also advocated for the abolition of slavery, peace, and dress reform.

-New York
+New York City

-In 1870, after developing an enviable practice, succeeded to by her sister, Dr. Emily Manning Smith, Comfort returned to New York City to take up a practice left by the death of a cousin.
-She was appointed lecturer in the college from which she graduated, and was elected a member of the newly-founded society of Sorosis.
+In 1870, after developing a successful medical practice, succeeded to by her sister, Dr. Emily Manning Smith, Comfort returned to New York City to take up a practice left by the death of a cousin.
+She was appointed lecturer at her alma mater, New York Medical College for Women, and was elected a member of the newly-founded Sorosis society.
 At one time, Comfort had seven women members of her family practicing medicine in New York City, besides her sister, Dr. Emily Manning Smith, and her aunt, Dr. Lozier.
-These were the days of the beginnings of women’s clubs.
-Sorosis was in its infancy, 1870, when Comfort was elected to membership.